Guenzler/myFlix-client/readme.md

 # A Movie Api

 ## Project description
-This API is the client-side component of a web application that will provide users with access to information about different movies, directors, and genres.
+This Project is the client-side component of a web application that will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Installation
 Install parcel